sofiadavydiuk/fortum/readme.md

 The application imitates the movement process of elevators.
 There is a list of the building floors on the left side, the elevators are moving along the floors.

-The movement process is fully random (see initElevatorMovement() in Main.js).
+The movement process is fully random (see initElevatorsMovement() in Main.js).

+There is a randomized event that can break an elevator.
+Click on fix button to repair.

 The initial data for the elevators is created in elevators.json file.